 If you’re worried about transplanting, peat pots are a great choice as they can be planted directly in the garden.
 When reusing containers, be sure to disinfect by soaking in a solution of 1 part bleach to 10 parts water.

 Seeds usually do best with a professional soilless mix.
 Use Seed Starting Mix for to maximize results.
 By avoiding soil at this stage, you minimize the risk of pests and soil-borne diseases damaging your young plants.

-- Seeds– Choose your favorites and get planting!
+Before starting seeds indoors, you must first decide what you want to plant outside, where it will be planted and when it will be planted.
 Not all seeds are good to start indoors.
 Root crops and cold-hardy seeds need to be planted directly outdoors as soon as warm weather allows.
 Some of the best vegetables to start inside are: Tomatoes, peppers, beans, vine crops and many herbs such as oregano, cilantro and basil.

 Don’t start too soon!
 To determine the best time for seed starting indoors, look up the last spring frost date from your area and count back 4-6 weeks.

 Some gardeners prefer a single-step method of sowing seeds where two to three seeds are planted in individual containers.
 After the seeds germinate, pinch off the smallest seedling, leaving the most vigorous to continue growing.